kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This keeps the knowledge system healthy.

-## The Risk: Agent-Specific Instructions Can Fragment
+## The Risk: Agent-Specific Instructions Can Fragment { #risk-agent-specific-instructions }

 If every agent platform requires an entirely different Kora prompt, maintenance becomes expensive.